CommunityToolkit/Lottie-Windows/LottieGen/README.md

 ## Installing
 *The following commands are examples only; adjust the paths and versions as necessary.*

-The latest release version can be installed from NuGet (https://www.nuget.org/packages/LottieGen):
+The latest release version can be [installed from NuGet](https://www.nuget.org/packages/LottieGen):

     dotnet tool install -g LottieGen